 GeneCards Summary for ADRA2C Gene

 ADRA2C (Adrenoceptor Alpha 2C) is a Protein Coding gene.
-Diseases associated with ADRA2C include orthostatic intolerance and congestive heart failure.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and alpha-2A adrenergic receptor binding.
-An important paralog of this gene is HTR1F.
+Diseases associated with ADRA2C include Congestive Heart Failure and Attention Deficit-Hyperactivity Disorder.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and protein heterodimerization activity.
+An important paralog of this gene is ADRA2A.

 Alpha-2 adrenergic receptors mediate the catecholamine-induced inhibition of adenylate cyclase through the action of G proteins.

 Adrenergic alpha2 receptors (alpha2-adrenoceptors) are members of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha1A, alpha1B, alpha1D, beta1, beta2 and beta3.
 Adrenergic alpha2 receptors are divided into three subtypes in humans: alpha2A, alpha2B and alpha2C.